mickeyl/core-bluetooth-tool/README.md

 * scanning and printing characteristics
 * scanning and printing descriptors
 * trigger bonding (by reading from an encrypted characteristic)
-* subscribing to a characteristic and printing the output
+* subscribing to a characteristic and continously printing the output
 * reading and writing to/from a characteristic

 It would also be nice to have kind of a `readline`-based REPL, where you directly interact with one device.